Sea eagle: Evolution

-Haliaeetus is possibly one of the oldest genera of living birds.
+Haliaeetus is possibly one of the oldest genera of living birds, remaining extant until today.
 A distal left tarsometatarsus (DPC 1652) recovered from early Oligocene deposits of Fayyum, Egypt (Jebel Qatrani Formation, about 33 million years ago (Mya)) is similar in general pattern and some details to that of a modern sea eagle.
-The genus was present in the middle Miocene (12-16 Mya) with certainty.
+The genus was present in the middle Miocene (12–16 Mya) with certainty.

-The origin of the sea eagles and fishing eagles is probably in the general area of the Bay of Bengal.
-During the Eocene/Oligocene, as the Indian subcontinent slowly collided with Eurasia, this was a vast expanse of fairly shallow ocean; the initial sea eagle divergence seems to have resulted in the four tropical (and Southern Hemisphere subtropical) species living around the Indian Ocean today.
+The point of origin of the sea- and fishing eagles is probably in the general area of the Bay of Bengal.
+During the Eocene/Oligocene, as the Indian subcontinent slowly collided with Eurasia, the region was a vast expanse of fairly shallow ocean; the initial sea eagle divergence seems to have resulted in the four tropical (and Southern Hemisphere subtropical) species living around the Indian Ocean today.
 The Central Asian Pallas's sea eagle's relationships to the other taxa is more obscure; it seems closer to the three Holarctic species which evolved later and may be an early offshoot of this northward expansion; it does not have the hefty yellow bill of the northern forms, retaining a smaller, darker beak like the tropical species.

+A prehistoric (i.e. extinct before 1500) form from Maui in the Hawaiian Islands may represent a species or subspecies within this clade.

 The rate of molecular evolution in Haliaeetus is fairly slow, as is to be expected in long-lived birds which take years to successfully reproduce.
 In the mtDNA cytochrome b gene, a mutation rate of 0.5–0.7% per million years (if assuming an Early Miocene divergence) or maybe as little as 0.25–0.3% per million years (for a Late Eocene divergence) has been shown.